West Shore Junior – Senior High School: History

 In 2008 U.S. News & World Report named it in the "Best" category among the nations high schools, one of two in Brevard County.
-The school was ranked 68 out of 21,069 in the country.
-For 2009, the school was rated as the 50th best high school in the country by U.S. News & World Report.

 Student body

 As a public school, West Shore accepts any student who has met minimum academic and social expectations set by the school, provided there is space available.
 If there are more students interested in the school than is space available, a lottery is held to determine acceptance.

 The Maximum school enrollment for all grades is capped at 950 students, in an effort to keep class sizes small.

 Students are accepted from across the county.
 However, most students enrolled reside in southern Brevard county, mainly Melbourne, Palm Bay, Rockledge, West Melbourne and the Melbourne barrier island beachside.

 Academics

 West Shore is unique in several areas: